JonEilers/jplace_read_analysis/README.md

 Scripts to calculate read placement summary statistics

 ## Pas.py
+#### Arguments: -directory _'example/directory'_  -out_file *'example.txt'*
-reads all .jplace files in directory and calculates 'total number of reads', 'number of reads placed on edges', 'number of reads placed on leafs'.
+reads all .jplace files in directory and calculates 'total number of reads', 'number of reads placed on internal edges', 'number of reads placed on leafs'.